AdobeDocs/campaign-classic.pt-BR/help/migration/using/configuring-your-platform.md

 * Zonas de segurança

-   Por motivos de segurança, a plataforma do Adobe Campaign não está mais acessível por padrão: você deve configurar as zonas de segurança, que exigem a coleta dos endereços IP do usuário antes da migração.
+   Por motivos de segurança, a plataforma Adobe Campaign não está mais acessível por padrão: você deve configurar as zonas de segurança, que exigem a coleta dos endereços IP do usuário antes da migração.

    For more information, refer to the [Security](../../migration/using/general-configurations.md#security) section.